briossant/mandelbrot-set-image-creator/README.md

 # mandelbrot-set-image-creator
-Python program that creates images of the mandelbrot set :
+Python programs that creates images of the mandelbrot set :

 to start it lunch main.py

  + requirements :

-tkinter and pilow library
+tkinter and pillow library

  + info :

-tested on linux mint cinameon
+tested on linux mint cinnamon

-size and other pair of numbers need to seperated with an 'x'
+size need to separated with an 'x'

-color range can't be = 0
+color range and zoom can't be = 0

-if you choose a small interval, put a large number to max_iterations
+if you choose a big zoom, put a large number to max_iterations

  + example :